privateWH/irc61647/README.md

 - dir:web/assets is repository for storing frontend code when no CDN is used.

 ## TODO:
+- This article give a lot better introduction than the official document http://lorenstewart.me/2016/10/31/react-js-forms-controlled-components/
 - Tweak Batch processing by automatically detect array of object instead of object to Add, Update.
 - Beautify the DataTable DSL, allow different themes by swapping classNames.
 - Add Toaster or PopUp notify to have nicer UI.